openvinotoolkit/openvino_tensorflow/docs/BUILD.md

         pip3 install -U tensorflow==2.4.1
         pip3 install openvino-tensorflow

-### Use **OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit
+### Install **OpenVINO™ integration with TensorFlow** alongside the Intel® Distribution of OpenVINO™ Toolkit

 This **OpenVINO™ integration with TensorFlow** package is currently compatible with OpenVINO™ version 2021.3.
 This package supports Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs, Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs) and Intel<sup>®</sup> Vision Accelerator Design with Movidius™ (VAD-M).

-Users can build TensorFlow from source with -D_GLIBCXX_USE_CXX11_ABI=1 or they can use the TensorFlow package that is provide below.
+Users can build TensorFlow from source with -D_GLIBCXX_USE_CXX11_ABI=1 or they can use the TensorFlow package that is provided below.

 1. Ensure the following pip version is being used: